 There are a few ways to determine this.
 First, in the Pages tab of your courses, you’ll see a column called “Editor Version”:

-Second, in the Pages tab of the Site section, there is also a column for Editor Version.
-In addition, you’ll see two buttons on the top right for new page creation - New Page (1.0) and New Page (2.0):
+Second, for schools with access to Page Editor 1.0, in the Pages tab of the Site section, there is also a column for Editor Version.
+In addition, you’ll see two buttons on the top right for new page creation - New Page (1.0) and New Page (2.0).
+Schools with only Page Editor 2.0 cannot create pages with Page Editor 1.0.

 NOTE: You can only create pages for Coaching using page editor 2.0, so you will not see an Editor Version column on Coaching > Pages.